MicrosoftDocs/winapps-winrt-api/microsoft.applicationmodel.resources/microsoft_applicationmodel_resources.md

 ## -description

-Provides simplified access to application resources, such as strings, that are defined using basic naming conventions.
+Provides simplified access to app resources, such as strings, that are defined using basic naming conventions.

-> [!NOTE]
-> In Windows App SDK 1.0 Preview 1 and later releases, this namespace has been renamed to [Microsoft.Windows.ApplicationModel.Resources](../microsoft.windows.applicationmodel.resources/microsoft_windows_applicationmodel_resources.md).
+**NOTE**: In Windows App SDK 1.0 Preview 1 and later releases, this namespace has been renamed to [Microsoft.Windows.ApplicationModel.Resources](../microsoft.windows.applicationmodel.resources/microsoft_windows_applicationmodel_resources.md).

 ## -remarks